- Overview

 How are we making your experience better?

-- Our trip leaders are certified Wilderness First Responders and are capable of handling medical emergencies in the wilderness.
+- Atleast one of our guide will be a certified Wilderness First aider and our team will be capable of handling medical emergencies in the wilderness.

 - Our guides are trained naturalists and love sharing information about the local flora and fauna and also the culture.